 Proof coins are struck using specially polished dies and are typically struck more than once or with significant pressure.
 The details of proof coins tend to stand out more and the field area may appear smoother than on a standard circulated coins because of the extra care taken in striking the coin.
 Further, proof coins are encapsulated to maintain its quality and prevent rust and are accompanied with a certificate of authenticity and presented in special packaging.
 The best example would be both the iconic American Eagle coins that come in gold, silver and platinum.

 Numismatic coins tend to be older coins that have gained value among collectors.
 They are valued both for their precious metal content and their artistic or collector’s value.
 They must be independently certified by third-party services that grade them and provide some information regarding their value.
 Example of numismatic coins include the $5, $10 and $20 Indian and Liberty gold coins.

 Semi-numismatic coins have both the traits of bullion and numismatic coins.
 Generally, semi-numismatic coins are newer bullion coins that have a limited mintage (total number produced) and are attractive to both investors and collectors.
 The Royal Canadian Mint produces special feature coins under its animal series coins.
-Over time, the value of a semi-numismatic rises above bullion due to its scarcity.
+Over time, the value of a semi-numismatic could rise above bullion due to its scarcity.

 A well-diversified precious metals portfolio will include the above four types.
 Your Allegiance Gold coin expert will elaborate the benefit of each type of coins and guide you to choose the best options for your short and long-term needs.